Wiredcraft/jekyll-basics/README.md

         gem install github-pages

-If that doesn't work for you, try the [GitHub help](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).
+*If that doesn't work for you, try the [GitHub help](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).*

 You should then be able to run...

+## Dependencies

+To update CSS & JS dependencies (e.g. egg, Bourbon, Normalize...), simply run;

+    make

+*For more details, see the `Makefile`.*

 ## Run

-It's a regular jekyll site:

-    jekyll serve
+    make serve

-If you're running it locally, you'll need to overload the configuration with the development specific variables (it's also a good idea to use the `--incremental` flag):

-    jekyll serve --config _config.yml,_config-dev.yml --incremental
+Then go to http://localhost:4000.
+This will overload the Jekyll configuration (`_config.yml`) with the dev settings (`_config-dev.yml`) and make sure it uses the increment build option.

+*For more details, see the `Makefile`.*

+## CMS & Deployment

+We usually use [JekyllPro](https://jekyllpro.com), both [to edit the content with the CMS](https;//cms.jekyllpro.com) and deploy branches automatically.